TheRadMatt/3D-FPP-Interaction-Demo/README.md

 # It needs polish:
-There are a couple of things that could be fixed:
-* Fix objects clipping through walls
+There are a couple of things that could be fixed.
+Mainly rigid objects clipping through walls and through the drawers (when you put a ball into a drawer and close it, the ball clipps through).
+Not sure how it can be fixed though.
-*